 As well as fruit trees, the Community Orchard includes a number of community allotments, a meadow area that contains a wide variety of wild flowers, beehives, and a wildlife area with a pond.
 It is managed in partnership between Bridport Town Council and the Bridport Community Orchard Group (BCOG).

 The Community Orchard today is located on two sites, St Mary’s Church Field off South Street and Jubilee Green off Park Road in West Allington.
 The St Mary’s Church Field orchard, which was declared a public green space in 2006, was established in 2008.
 It grew out of two community initiatives, one for local people to save the field from development, and the other, the Symondsbury Apple Project, which was designed to raise awareness of Dorset’s rich apple heritage.
 The Jubilee Green site was added in 2012.
 The project now consists of over 60 fruit trees, the majority of which are apple, but also includes pears, gages and others, grown in a range of tree ’styles’ including standard, espalier, and cordon.

-The Group’s guiding principle is to manage the entire area as a model of "Sustainable Community" - maximising the benefits for people and wildlife.
+The Group’s guiding principle is to manage the entire area as a model of a sustainable open space that maximises the benefits for people and wildlife.
 It is managed by organic principles wherever possible.

-Bridport Community Orchard Group will not sell, distribute or lease your personal information to third parties unless we have your permission or are required to do so by law.
+Bridport Community Orchard will not sell, distribute or lease your personal information to third parties unless we have your permission or are required to do so by law.
 You may request details of your personal information, which we hold about you under the 2016 EU Directive known as General Data Protection Regulation (GDPR).
-If you believe that any information we are holding on you is incorrect or incomplete, please contact us as soon as possible in order to enable us to promptly amend any information found to be incorrect.
+If you believe that any information we are holding on you is incorrect or incomplete, please contact us as soon as possible in order to enable us to promptly correct any information found to be incorrect.
 BCOG members' data protection statement May 2018 is available to download here